 Poor posture pulls both muscles and joints out of position and it is these muscles that are constantly under extra load that deliver the dull throbbing ache in the back suffered by many.
 There are simple exercises that will help with improving posture specifically aimed at the back, which will begin to deliver results within weeks.

-• Stretch it out – people often spend much of the working day hunched over a computer, so every 20 minutes, try to get up for a couple 0f minutes and stretch, walk round the office, stand and work. or stand to answer the phone.
+People often spend much of the working day hunched over a computer, so every 20 minutes, try to get up for a couple 0f minutes and stretch, walk round the office, stand and work. or stand to answer the phone.

-• Sit up straight – when working at your desk, sit up with good, tall posture, but relax your shoulders and let them drop, which can take a while to master but is worth it.
+When working at your desk, sit up with good, tall posture, but relax your shoulders and let them drop, which can take a while to master but is worth it.
 Also ensure your work station is set up for good posture – slouching.

-• Support your spine – give your spine a bit of help and build up strength in your back extensors, neck flexors, pelvic muscles and side muscles.
+Give your spine a bit of help and build up strength in your back extensors, neck flexors, pelvic muscles and side muscles.
 Building endurance in the spine and trunk muscle groups is also important, allowing us to stand for long periods without suffering back pain.

-• Lift your weight – bone-thinning through osteoporosis can be mitigated with weight-bearing exercises, like walking, stair climbing and even weight lifting.
+Bone-thinning through osteoporosis can be mitigated with weight-bearing exercises, like walking, stair climbing and even weight lifting.
 People who walk regularly tend to have better bone density in later life, so forget calling and walk around the office to talk to colleagues.

 Although these tips may seem simple, done consistently they can have a major impact.
 There are also many interrelated factors that affect posture; ideally you would consider the whole body and the interrelationships between the organs, muscles, joints and systems of the body, including diet and nutrition – here a browse through advice articles on the internet can help.